 Francis Henry Carpenter might not have been at the pinnacle of mid-nineteenth century Port Elizabeth society, but he certainly was in the upper echelons of the nascent colonial society.

-Main picture: House in which the Carpenter family lived circa 1880s at 95 Pearson Street
+Main picture: The house in which the Carpenter family lived circa 1880s at 95 Pearson Street

-Francis was born in Malta on 22nd August 1824.
-He married Eliza Ann nee Meyer on 5th Nov 1853.
+Francis Carpenter was born in Malta on 22nd August 1824 and married Eliza Ann nee Meyer on 5th Nov 1853.
 Apparently, they lived in Port Elizabeth during the period 1852 to 1894.
-For 42 years, Francis was secretary of the Guardian Assurance Company and for 25 years he was a churchwarden at St Mary’s.
-According to Francis’ Death Notice, the couple seven children.
+For 42 years, Francis was secretary of the Guardian Assurance & Trust Co in Main Street and for many years he was a churchwarden at St Mary’s.
+According to Francis’ Death Notice, the couple had seven children.

 St Mary’s Church was crowded on Thursday last with a very fashionable congregation attracted to the marriage between Mr. D. G. Devenish, nephew of Mr. James Lamb, and Miss Agnes E. Carpenter, eldest daughter of our esteemed fellow townsman, Mr. F. H. Carpenter, the well-known and highly efficient Secretary of the Guardian Assurance Company of Port Elizabeth, with which he has been closely associated since its formation.
 The ceremony was solemnized by the Rev. J. F. Sinden, Curate in charge of Adelaide and Bedford, assisted by the Rev. Dr. Wirgman, Rector of St. Mary’s.
 There were five bridesmaids – three sisters of the bride, and two daughters of Mr. E. J. Meyer, cousins of the bride, who were all simply but beautifully dressed and made a most effective group.
 Mr. Renny – Tailyour, who has recently returned from England, acted as “best man” and performed the important duty most efficiently.
 Mr. A. Dixon, organist of St. Mary’s, presided at the organ, and the service throughout was fully choral.
 After the ceremony about sixty guests sat down to a sumptuous breakfast at the residence of the bride’s father, where the usual toasts were drunk in bumpers of champagne.
 In the course of the afternoon Mr. and Mrs. Devenish left in a carriage and four for Tunbridge’s to spend the honeymoon.
 During the day the consular and other flags of the town were displayed and the place wore quite a holiday appearance.
 The presents made to the bride on the happy event were numerous and of a useful and recherché description.
 We most heartily wish the young couple every happiness, and all the blessings which this life can bestow.”

-Photos are courtesy of George A. Sauvigne of Miami Shores, Florida
+Photos and much of the commentary are courtesy of George A. Sauvigne of Miami Shores, Florida,USA

 Eastern Province Herald, 11th January 1883